meth-project/ideas/ISSUE_TEMPLATE.md

 ```
-Idea: Title of your idea
+Idea: Title of your idea (ensure this is in Issue title too)
 Author: Your name <youremail@domain.com>
 ```